KinsonDigital/VersionMiner/README.md

 Requirements:
 - Search for a version but do not fail the workflow if no version is found

 ⚠️The action input `fail-when-version-not-found` is not required and has a default value of `true`.
-If you do not want the action to fail whe the version is not found, you must explicitly use the input.
+If you do not want the action to fail when the version is not found, you must explicitly use the input.

 ``` yml
 #Example 1 Workflow